shekhargulati/git-the-missing-tutorial/README.md

 ## Working with remote repositories

 In Git, every developer has their own local copy of the repository.
 It has all the repository history and branches.
-A developer works on his local copy and when she is done with her work, she pushes her changes to a remote repository.
-A local repository can point to 0 or n remote repository.
+A developer works on their local copy and when done with the work, the changes can be pushed to a remote repository.
+A local repository can point to 0 or more remote repositories.
 A remote repository could be on Github or any other cloud VCS provider or even it could be on your own machine.

 Let's start by creating a bare repository.
 Navigate to any convenient location on your filesystem and run the following command.